Colophon - how this site is currently built

 Hosting

-I'm currently hosting on Netlify as it is free for the amount of usage I use and it auto deploys whenever I change my Github Repro.
-That means I can press a button to create a Commit and then press another button to syncronise it, that pushes the files to Github, Netlify spots the change and pulls the site onto my account and deploys them.
+I was hosting on Netlify as it is free for the amount of usage I use and it auto deploys whenever I change my Github Repo.
+That means I can press a button to create a Commit and then press another button to synchronise it, that pushes the files to Github, Netlify spots the change and pulls the site onto my account and deploys them.
 It's more complex than that but that is the gist of it.
 This takes about a minute and often I will pop up my Netlify dashboard in a browser to see if I can launch the matching pairs tile game they have for while you are waiting for the deploy to finish.
 I have never completed the game before the deploy but I have done it in 11 moves!
+Since February 2025 I have switched the hoisting to Cloudflare as Bing webmaster tools was telling me it was getting a lot of errors.
+I have also taken advantage of Cloudflare's IndexNow integration that requests Bing index the pages automatically.

 Analytics